 Indicator Status (R/Y/G) Identify specific strategies and action steps implemented to support progress for each of the Demonstrable Improvement Indicators.
 Provide point in time trend data such as BoY, MoY and EoY benchmarks used to measure and track cohorts to determine progress made.
 Provide evidence of impact and measurable contributive value of specific, applied methods on instruction, student learning, and rates of proficiency in ELA and Math.
 Describe how the data trends for this reporting cycle will inform future action steps.
 Include a description of any adjustments made to the Continuation Plan and corresponding data used to inform the adjustment, as applicable.
 Provide hyperlinks, inclusive of evidence, such as data, information, and/or relevant documents.
 Such must be made publicly available prior to submitting this report.
-Gap with non-Black Students 16.5%.
-At this point in the year, this is above our progress target of 10%.
-NWEA Reading Growth reports show that 34.94% of our students showed high and average high growth from Spring to Fall.
-Average growth was seen in 19.89% of students and 45.16% showed low average and low growth.
-Lincoln has modified the structure of its Collaborative Instructional Communities (CICs) to daily meet for 40-minutes.
-CICs establish a foundation of support to attend to holistic student needs around academics, attendance, behavior, needed interventions, and socialemotional development.
+Additional screening was done with DIBELS assessments to provide tiered interventions for identified students.
+These students receive Tier 2 interventions through an IR (Intensive Reading) Teacher daily.
+We also utilize Lexia during our tutorial classes to provide targeted interventions to all students. foundation of support to attend to holistic student needs around academics, attendance, behavior, needed interventions, and social- emotional development.
 Teachers have begun to work in content area teams to identify and prioritize content standards on which to focus of the academic year; unpack each standard; create a common assessment based on these standards; dive deep to connect these standards across grade-level contents; develop a plan for Tier 2 instruction; and create student groupings for intervention.
+Starting in November, we used our ELA data to identify ten focus students per grade level to track and monitor their progress.
+Teachers, along with their coach, have created action plans to focus on standards and support academic growth.
+District coaches and consultants facilitate unit unpacking PDs.
+Using NWEA and NYS testing data, teachers have created Action Plans to target interventions.
+Content Liaisons have participated in the 15-Day Challenge in order to implement effective PLTs.
+Coaches have worked with Solution Tree representation Kwame Stevens to support data-driven instructional practices.

 Indicator Status (R/Y/G) Identify specific strategies and action steps implemented to support progress for each of the Demonstrable Improvement Indicators.
 Provide point in time trend data such as BoY, MoY and EoY benchmarks used to measure and track cohorts to determine progress made.
 Provide evidence of impact and measurable contributive value of specific, applied methods on instruction, student learning, and rates of proficiency in ELA and Math.
 Describe how the data trends for this reporting cycle will inform future action steps.
 Include a description of any adjustments made to the Continuation Plan and corresponding data used to inform the adjustment, as applicable.
 Provide hyperlinks, inclusive of evidence, such as data, information, and/or relevant documents.
 Such must be made publicly available prior to submitting this report.
 Our professional developed committee developed a walkthrough tool designed to provide teacher feedback that aligns with the CIC priorities and strengthens instructional delivery.
 Students are asking questions and engaging in self-reflection.
 Teacher provides adequate modeling and practice opportunities required for mastery.
 Students have opportunities to engage in Accountable Talk.
-Evidence of opening activity Evidence of closing assessment Evidence of closing assessment Evidence of personalizing learning Evidence of teacher collecting data throughout lesson Student progress is monitored through a variety of formative assessments and documents toward mastery Students receive timely and specific feedback Scaffolds and adjustments are made to instruction based on checks for understanding 49 3-8 ELA ED Level 2 and above Gap with non-ED Students Utilizing our most recent student data from the Fall NWEA Reading assessment, we have calculated a projected ELA Performance Index of 14.5%.
-At this point in the year, this is below our progress target of 21%.
+Evidence of opening activity Evidence of closing assessment Evidence of closing assessment Evidence of personalizing learning Evidence of teacher collecting data throughout lesson Student progress is monitored through a variety of formative assessments and documents toward mastery Students receive timely and specific feedback Scaffolds and adjustments are made to instruction based on checks for understanding